Are you a Systems Administrator or Systems Engineer?

 This person tells you what programs are on your machine, where to find company files on the network, and the person you’ll get emails about the Internet being unavailable for an hour due to maintenance.
 It’s a good idea to keep this person as a close friend, as you’ll need them the most when you have a boot sector virus and require a brand-new computer.
 They’ll also be there when you spill coffee all over your keyboard and need a new one.

 When they are not interacting with you face to face, then they are probably working on making sure the servers are patched, updated, and properly functioning.

 Systems Engineer/Systems Analyst

 A systems engineer can supposedly be the systems administrator’s “superior”.
 Why?
 Because engineers are supposed to make a company’s systems all work together in an efficient and cost-effective manner.
-This means they have to take into account company laptops, desktops, servers, and databases and come up with a solution to increase productivity for users as well as optimizing peak system performance.
-While a systems administrator’s job is to just make sure these systems are maintained, without any sort of engineering.
+This means they have to consider company laptops, desktops, servers, and databases and come up with a solution to increase productivity for users as well as optimizing peak system performance.
+While a systems administrator’s job is to just make sure these systems are maintained without any sort of engineering.

 Network and Security Roles

 Slow Internet?
 VOIP phone not working?
 Permission denied when trying to access the wireless LAN?
 You’ll probably need to speak to the network engineers.
 They don’t go from desk to desk, and they don’t fix your computer.
 These guys and girls stick to themselves, discussing topics that are a bit out of the league of the casual employee.
 Let’s put it this way, if you know how to configure the time intervals for an OSPF Link State Advertisement between the DMZ and replication network, you can probably fit in with the network engineers.
 They deal with all things network, like routing protocols, VLANs, office access points, or bandwidth issues.
 They try to give users the best quality access and speed to do their work.